-There are a number preparedness and prevention measures in place to reduce the risk of human caused fires in the park.
-Measures in Kluane National Park and Reserve include but are not limited to: forest fuel reduction/mitigation; targeted messaging to campsite users to not leave campfires unattended; use of temporary fire bans and area closures based on the fire danger indices; daily rounds/monitoring of all campsites at the Kathleen Lake campground, and; daily monitoring of signs of fire through remote sensing (NASA satellite) to detect 'heat signatures' within the park and up to 5 kilometers from the park boundary.
+There are a number of preparedness and prevention measures in place to reduce the risk of human caused fires in the park.
+Measures in Kluane National Park and Reserve include, but are not limited to: forest fuel reduction/mitigation; targeted messaging to campsite users not to leave campfires unattended; use of temporary fire bans and area closures based on the fire danger indices; daily rounds/monitoring of all campsites at the Kathleen Lake campground; and daily monitoring of signs of fire through remote sensing (NASA satellite) to detect 'heat signatures' within the park and up to 5 kilometres from the park boundary.

-Over the period from 2001-2020, there was on average less than one wildfire per year and the annual area burned was less than 0.1 hectares15.
+Over the period from 2001 to 2020, there was, on average, less than one wildfire per year and the annual area burned was less than 0.1 hectares.